pingcap/docs-cn/sql/dml.md

   [LIMIT row_count]
 ```

-### Multiple-Table DELETE Syntax
+### Multiple-Table DELETE syntax

-The `Multiple_Table DELETE` Syntax deletes rows of multiple tables, and has the following two kinds of formats:
+The `Multiple_Table DELETE` syntax deletes rows of multiple tables, and has the following two kinds of formats:

 ```sql
 DELETE [LOW_PRIORITY] [QUICK] [IGNORE]